-Orchard Park provides system support for students with special education needs in two areas – students who have been identified with Developmental disabilities, and students with a variety of needs who require more intensive support on a full-time basis than can be provided in a regular class setting.
-These classes, known as DD and Comp, are staffed by Orchard Park teachers with special education qualifications.
+Orchard Park provides system support for students with special education needs in three areas – students who have been identified with autism, developmental disabilities, and students with a variety of needs who require more intensive support on a full-time basis than can be provided in a regular class setting.
+These classes, known as ASD, Comp, and DD, are staffed by Orchard Park teachers with special education qualifications.

 Autism Self-Contained Class

 Supporting students with a diagnosis of autism spectrum disorder, and significant needs in both

 expressive and receptive communication skills.
 Programming is individualized, with a focus on

 augmentative and alternative communication strategies to promote independence and sensory

 Supporting students with similar learning profiles with a focus on increasing learning skills, the use of

 technology as compensatory tool and self-awareness as a learner.
 Opportunities for integration into

 regular class programs may be provided, based on interest and capacity.
 Students at the secondary

 level may be supported to receive credits from integration.
 (Maximum class size: 14)